microsoft/FluidFramework/packages/test/stochastic-test-utils/README.md

 This package defines `Generator` and `AsyncGenerator` types for creation of operations.
 It would be possible to instead write this package in terms of built-in javascript generators/async generators.
-The downside of using built-in generators is it leads to confusing ownership semantics of the test"s state object: a vanilla javascript generator must produce values without any additional context, and therefore it must capture the state used to create it at creation time.
+The downside of using built-in generators is it leads to confusing ownership semantics of the test's state object: a vanilla javascript generator must produce values without any additional context, and therefore it must capture the state used to create it at creation time.
 However, the "context" for these generators is effectively the global test state object.